fahidattique55/FAPopover/README.md

 ### Swift Package Manager

-Right now **InteractiveView** is only supported via swift package manager.
+Right now **FAPopover** is only supported via swift package manager.
 You can also install it manually.
+Just drag source folder files into your project and you're all set.